Automely — AI

 FREQUENTLY ASKED QUESTIONS

-NestJS is a progressive Node.js framework for building server-side applications in TypeScript.
+NestJS is a progressive Node.js framework for building server-side TypeScript applications.
 It uses a modular, decorator-based architecture inspired by Angular — with dependency injection, modules, providers, and controllers as the core building blocks.
 It runs on Node.js and can use either Express or Fastify as the underlying HTTP server.
-NestJS is not opinionated about your database or ORM, but provides first-party integration modules for Prisma, TypeORM, Mongoose, Redis, GraphQL (Apollo and Mercurius), WebSockets, and microservice transports including Kafka, RabbitMQ, and NATS.
+NestJS is not opinionated about your database or ORM, but it provides first-party integration modules for Prisma, TypeORM, Mongoose, Redis, GraphQL (Apollo and Mercurius), WebSockets, and microservice transports including Kafka, RabbitMQ, and NATS.

 Express is minimal: a few hundred lines of code that adds HTTP routing to Node.js, nothing more.
 Every architectural decision — how to organise files, how to manage dependencies, how to handle validation, how to structure the database layer — is left to the developer.
 This gives experienced teams complete control and is the right choice for small APIs and microservices where the overhead of a full framework is not justified.
-NestJS provides that architecture for you: dependency injection makes services testable and loosely coupled, modules create feature boundaries, class-validator and class-transformer handle DTOs declaratively, and built-in support for REST, GraphQL, microservices, and WebSockets removes integration boilerplate.
+NestJS provides that architecture for you.
+Dependency injection makes services testable and loosely coupled.
+Modules create feature boundaries. class-validator and class-transformer handle DTOs declaratively.
+Built-in support for REST, GraphQL, microservices, and WebSockets removes integration boilerplate.
 The practical rule: use Express for simple, well-defined services where an experienced developer will own the architecture.
 Use NestJS for applications with complex business logic, multiple developers, or where you want the backend architecture to be self-documenting.

 Yes.
-NestJS's microservices module provides a transport-agnostic abstraction over message-based communication: you define message and event handlers using decorators, and swap between RabbitMQ, Kafka, Redis, or NATS by changing the transport configuration.
+NestJS's microservices module provides a transport-agnostic abstraction over message-based communication.
+You define message and event handlers using decorators, then swap between RabbitMQ, Kafka, Redis, or NATS by changing the transport configuration.
 The same application code can run as an HTTP server, a microservice consumer, or both simultaneously (hybrid application).
 NestJS also has first-party support for the Saga pattern for distributed transactions, and OpenTelemetry integration for distributed tracing across services.
 For a microservice system where all services are Node.js, NestJS's consistency across services is a significant operational benefit.